 - Accept your McMaster offer on the Ontario Universities’ Application Centre(OUAC) website.

-- Pay the admissions deposit ($2,000 CAD) and download your attestation letter (if applicable) from your Mosaic Student Centre account.
+- Pay the admissions deposit ($2,000 CAD) and download your Provincial Attestation Letter (if applicable) from your Mosaic Student Centre account.

-- Not sure if you need an attestation letter?
-Complete the McMaster PAL Tool to determine if you need an attestation letter.
+- Not sure if you need a Provincial Attestation Letter?
+Complete the McMaster PAL Tool to determine if you need a Provincial Attestation Letter.

-- Upon receiving your attestation letter from McMaster, you can then proceed to apply for your study permit through the Immigration, Refugees and Citizenship Canada (IRCC) website.
+- Upon receiving your Provincial Attestation Letter from McMaster, you can then proceed to apply for your study permit through the Immigration, Refugees and Citizenship Canada (IRCC) website.
 Be sure to check the IRCC website to verify the required documents for your study permit application.

 - For questions about the study permit application process, please reach out to immigration@mcmaster.ca